- For a material contract, the advance bill can be prepared against the material dumped on-site by the contractor.

 - To check the bill on time.

-- To check the bills as per priority and forward it to higher authoríties for approval on the scheduled To inform the site engineer about any missing data.
+- To check the bills as per priority and forward it to higher authoríties for approval on the schedule To inform the site engineer about any missing data.

 - To check all the relevant information and documents required for the payment challan, with the bills.